-- Parents/caregivers and other visitors must maintain physical distance and avoid crowding when outside - Schools will inform visitors of health and safety requirements before entering school - Schools will ask visitors to confirm they are not ill and are not required to self-isolate before entering - This will also be done during sign-in - Schools will have a list of date, names, and contact information for all visitors and staff (itinerant, TTOC, maintenance or IT personnel, district/authority administration) who have entered school in past 30 days

-- All visitors will wear a non-medical mask when inside school.
-Exceptions will be made for visitors who cannot tolerate masks for health or behavioural reasons. - Adult volunteers can provide outdoor supervision/monitoring provided they follow required health and safety protocols (e.g. maintain physical distancing or wear a mask when cannot).
+- Parents/caregivers and other visitors must maintain physical distance and avoid crowding when outside - Schools will inform visitors of health and safety requirements before entering school - Schools will ask visitors to confirm they are not ill and are not required to self-isolate before entering - O This will also be done during sign-in - Schools will have a list of date, names, and contact information for all visitors and staff (itinerant, TTOC, maintenance or IT personnel, district/authority administration) who have entered school in past 30 days - All visitors will wear a non-medical mask when inside school.
+See the Personal Protective Equipment (PPE) section for more information, including exceptions to mask requirements for visitors. - Adult volunteers can provide outdoor supervision/monitoring provided they follow required health and safety protocols (e.g. maintain physical distancing or wear a mask when cannot).